Jeddah Tower: Construction begins

 Construction started on 1 April 2013.
 Piling was completed in December 2013.
 Above ground construction commenced in September 2014.

-In late 2017, the owner of Kingdom Holding Co, which owns 33% of the tower, and the chairman of the Saudi Binladen Group, which owns 17% and is the primary contractor, were arrested as part of the 2017 Saudi Arabian purge.
+In late 2017, the owner of Kingdom Holding Co, which owns 33% of the tower, and the chairman of the Saudi Binladen Group, which owns 17% and is the primary contractor, were both arrested as part of the 2017 Saudi Arabian purge.
 Construction of the tower continued, although some senior managers at Kingdom Holding were redirected to other projects.
-In February 2018, Mounib Hammoud, CEO of Jeddah Economic City, said that construction is continuing and that they hoped to open the tower by 2020.
+In February 2018, Mounib Hammoud, CEO of Jeddah Economic City, said that construction was continuing and that they hoped to open the tower by 2020.
 In October 2017 the central core of the tower was at 60 floors and the walls were 248 m high, as of end of 2017 a reported height was 252 m.

 In March 2018, Kingdom Holding Company signed a deal with Orange Business Services to provide information and communication technology (ICT) infrastructure to Jeddah Tower.
-On March 12 construction of the tower moved forward after the delay.
+On 12 March construction of the tower moved forward after the delay.

 Delay

-There was steady progress, but in January 2018, building owner JEC halted structural concrete work with the tower about one-third completed due to labour issues with a contractor following the 2017–19 Saudi Arabian purge.
-Since then construction work has been stalled, partially due to the COVID-19 pandemic, and as of March 2023, it is uncertain if or when the tower will be finished.
+Initially, there was steady progress on construction, but by January 2018, building owner JEC halted structural concrete work with the tower about one-third completed due to labour issues with a contractor following the 2017–19 Saudi Arabian purge.
+As a result, work on the tower became stalled (after it reached 63rd floor in 2018).
+Work was also stalled in 2020 due to the COVID-19 pandemic, which ultimately led to a years-long delay.
+From January 2018 until January 2025, no construction was done on the Jeddah Tower, and it was also uncertain (at the time) when or even if the tower would be finished.

+Restart

+In September 2023, the Middle East Economic Digest (MEED) reported that Jeddah Economic City had restarted the project and a request for proposals had been issued for a contract to complete the construction of the tower.
+Fourteen construction contractors from the region, Europe, and China were given three months to prepare their bids.
+In May 2024, the architect confirmed that construction would resume, and construction officially restarted in January 2025.
+Work progressed at a relatively slow rate due to the observation of Ramadan in Saudi Arabia, but soon sped up after the festivities with Jeddah Tower reaching its 66th floor by April 2025.
+During the restarted construction, a new crane was installed on the core part of the tower in order to accelerate the construction.
+The Jeddah Tower is estimated to be topped out in 3 years.

+As of August 2025, Jeddah Tower was on its 68th floor.
+As of 1 September 2025, it reached its 70th floor.
+On 1 November 2025, images showed the 75th floor.